weld/weld-testing/README.md

 }
 ```

-It's also possible to use the convenient static method `WeldInitiator.ofTestPackage()` - the container is optimized for testing purposes and all the classes from the test class package are added.
+It's also possible to use `WeldInitiator.ofTestPackage()` - the container is optimized for testing purposes and all the classes from the test class package are added automatically.

 ```java